AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data_Grid/Columns.md

 ### Project Chart

-In this sample, there is a [Project Gantt](../Project_Chart) chart with two default columns and custom one.
+In the following sample, there is a [Project Gantt](../Project_Chart) chart with two default columns and custom one.
 The text of the custom column is formatted with the help of a token – see the [Project Tokens](#project_tokens) section.

 ```
 // create and configure a custom data grid column